DorCoMaNdO/ModBot/README.txt

 	Commands:
 		!gamble open <MinBet> <MaxBet> <WinReward> <option1> <option2> <option3> ...  <optionN> - (Access Level 2) Opens a new betting pool.
-			MinBet - Specifies the minimum amount of currency required to make a bet.
+			MinBet - Specifies the minimum amount of currency required to make a bet, minimum value is 1.
-			MaxBet - Specifies the maximum amount of currency that a user can bet.
+			MaxBet - Specifies the maximum amount of currency that a user can bet, minimum value is MinBet.
-			WinReward - Additional currency reward to give to each winner.
+			WinReward - Additional currency reward to give to each winner, minimum value is 0.
 			Options - Space separated, use quotation marks to add an option with spaces.
 		!gamble close - (Access Level 2) Locks the bets so that no more bets can be made.
 		!gamble winner <Option> - (Access Level 2) Closes the bet pool, and pays out people who bet on the correct option.
 			Option - The winning option, provide the name or the option id with a hashtag first (ex: #1).
 		!gamble cancel - (Access Level 2) Cancels the bet pool, and refunds all bets.

 		!bet help - (Anyone) Provides information about the availble betting options and how to bet.
 		!bet <Amount> <Option> - (Anyone) Bet <amount> on <option>
 			Amount - The amount of currency to bet.